Publisher: Harmonix Music Systems

 Also Available On

 The band rhythm genre was one of the shortest-lived I have ever seen.
 Starting with Guitar Hero and quickly being killed off with games like Rock Band 3, Guitar Hero: Warriors of Rock, and DJ Hero 2.
 There were a ton of them, but because of the constant yearly releases the public got sick of these quickly and now the genre is pretty much dead.
-Harmonix decided to go back to its roots and release another controller based rhythm game like Amplitude for PS2.
+Harmonix decided to go back to its roots and release another controller-based rhythm game like Amplitude for PS2.
 Before you insult the game, read on.

 Blitz is just as addictive as the other games in the series but in a different way.
-You play all instruments at the same time, but this is a very important thing that you need to remember: This game is about scores and not hitting every note.
-You only use two buttons on the controller to hit each note on the left and right side of the track.
+You play all the instruments at the same time, but this is a very important thing that you need to remember: This game is about scores and not hitting every note.
+You only use two buttons on the controller to hit each note on the left and right sides of the track.
 You play like you normally would in a Rock Band game, but just with two notes.
 Don’t sit there thinking this is easy.
 The game can get downright hard, mainly because you have to constantly keep your score multiplier up.
 As you play along you will pass gates that will turn the multiplier wheel.
 It will stop at the lowest set number.
-Make sure you switch between tracks and get those multipliers up on each one!
+Make sure you switch between tracks and get those multipliers upon each one!
 If you play close to perfect you can raise each track by four with plenty of room left before the gate.

 This sounds hard and stupid, but the game is so much fun!
 It also helps that you can use power-ups that you unlock by raising your cred.
-Using the power-ups costs coins which are earned based on your score.
-There are a lot of fun power-ups such as a rocket which will shoot ahead and destroy some notes.
+Using the power-ups costs coins that are earned based on your score.
+There are a lot of fun power-ups such as a rocket that will shoot ahead and destroy some notes.
 Certain instruments can have double points, bombs, flames that spread around and increase your score, 2x multiplier, and the list goes on.
 You will find yourself trying out different power-ups and using your favorites.
 I also love how you can use your entire Rock Band library.
 You can also download any Rock Band song from the store and it will work with this game!
 This, of course, increases replayability quite a bit.

 Blitz incorporates Facebook integration for co-op play and most multiplayer stuff.
 This is both good and bad.
 Good for people who use Facebook, but bad for people who don’t or who are paranoid about their internet security.
 I didn’t have a problem with this, but I know some people will.
 One issue I did find annoying is that there is only one stage the game plays through.
 Sure it changes a bit as you go along, but I would have liked to have seen more.
 Other than that there really isn’t much wrong with this game.